kenballus/smtp-garden/validation/README.md

   - The config file maps `__SOURCEPEER__` to source host, `__PEER__` to target host, and `__USER__` to username, but feel free to modify.
   - Want to change the filename format?
 See `filename` in `TokenTree.self_to_file()` method.
   - a separate `template-dovecot.txt` file, provided, may be used for testing Dovecot MSA, which requires `AUTH`
+  - __Use caution with headers:__
+    - Adding the wrong header(s) to your template can cause all subsequent `DATA` content to be ignored and mimic a delivery error or server malfunction.
+    - OpenSMTP requires at least one header to consider the email valid.
+    - Other unexpected behavior is among what we are looking for.
 - Batch send the payload files to the SMTP Garden, then:
   - Verify expected number of Maildir products,
   - Verify echo server outputs,